Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: System and spin-squeezed states

 where $\Omega_R$ is the Rabi frequency, $a^{(i,j)}_s$ ($i,j = 1, 2$) are intraspecies ($i=j$) and interspecies ($i\neq j$) $s$-wave scattering lengths, and $\psi_{1,2}(\mathbf{r})\equiv \langle \mathbf{r}|\psi_{1,2}\rangle$ are mode functions of the two internal states.
-In particular, the interspecies $s$-wave scattering length for $^{87}$Rb atoms in internal BJJs can be varied using an external magnetic field owing to the presence of Feshbach resonance \cite{Zibold+:10}.
-In this manner one can externally control the time dependence $U(t)$ of the interaction strength.
-The control task in the paper is that we are interesting to design a control function $U(t)$ such that we start at $t=0$ in the ground state of the Hamiltonian Eq. \eqref{eq:HamiltonianJosephsonJunctionSTA} with a given $U(0)=U_0$ and we end at $t=t_f$ in the ground state of that Hamiltonian with a different given $U(t_f)= U_f$.
+In particular, the interspecies $s$-wave scattering length $a^{(1,2)}_s$ for $^{87}$Rb atoms in internal BJJs can be varied using an external magnetic field owing to the presence of Feshbach resonance \cite{Zibold+:10}; in practice, this mechanism is used to reduce the interspecies $s$-wave scattering length, because for $^{87}$Rb atoms there is a nearly perfect compensation of intraspecies and interspecies interactions.
+In this manner one can externally control the time dependence $U(t)$ of the nonlinear coupling parameter [cf. Eq.~\eqref{eq:HamiltonianJosephsonJunctionSTA}].
+An alternative approach for tuning the nonlinear coupling strength entails controlling the wave-function overlap between the two relevant internal states in a state-dependent microwave potential~\cite{Riedel+:10}; this approach also works in magnetic traps and for pairs of internal atomic states for which no convenient Feshbach resonances exist.